Debt Collection Agency UK: The Overseas Creditor's Jurisdiction Map

 Working this checklist before placement eliminates 80 percent of the avoidable problems with overseas UK placements.

+Four categories of provider serve the commercial recovery market in the UK: specialist commercial agencies (non-solicitor, contingency-priced, most CSA members); debt purchase firms (not relevant for live accounts); solicitor firms with collection practices (SRA-regulated, higher cost, seamless escalation); and legal-process service providers such as HCEOs and tracing firms (engaged post-judgment only).
 An overseas creditor placing a single UK commercial invoice usually starts with category one.
 If the matter is disputed, or if the debt value is above GBP 100,000 with enforcement likely, category three often makes more sense from the start.
-Category four engages only after judgment.

 Regulatory Footprint: Who Oversees What